Batsuit: Jean-Paul Valley

 Jean-Paul Valley in his Batman armor.
 Art by the character's co-creator Joe Quesada.

 In the Knightfall story arc (1993–1994), Jean-Paul Valley redesigned the Batsuit during his tenure as Batman.
 Rather than appearing as a new costume, Valley developed it over time.
 Valley created an armored suit that contained more gadgets, including a shuriken launcher, flamethrower and other, more lethal weapons.
 This version of the suit did away with the traditional cape and cowl, and essentially an amalgam of Bruce Wayne's costume and Valley's Azrael armor.
 It featured armored and bladed wings and was highly bulletproof, capable of sustaining direct machine gun barrages as well as enduring the explosions from grenades and high intensity fire.
 The suit also featured an underwater rebreather.
 A circular ammo feeder affixed to the back of the suit provided Valley with continuous bat-shaped shuriken.
 It was then made to be more high tech, with the eyes appearing more as goggles, different color scheme, and more armor.
 After being caught in an explosion during his fight with the former Batman at the time, Bruce Wayne, the main color scheme turns into red-and-gold; the same colors of Azrael's armor.
 While the suit bears immense power, it also slows its user's speed and limits movement capacity.

 In the end, the suit became Valley's vulnerable point, as Bruce realized that his replacement had become too reliant upon the suit's gadgetry.
-In their final confrontation, Bruce, in his traditional bat costume, tricked Valley into discarding the armor by leading him into a narrow tunnel that forced Valley to remove most of the armor to follow Bruce.
-Upon seeing Bruce revealed in his Batsuit under blinding daylight after being forced to remove his helmet – the last part of the armour Valley had kept – Valley's fragile mind collapsed, and he acknowledged Bruce as the true Batman.
+In their final confrontation, Bruce, in his traditional bat costume, tricked Valley into discarding the armor.
+Valley's gauntlets were later used by Kate Spencer.

-The gauntlets from this costume are now being used by Kate Spencer, the current Manhunter, who obtained them from an LAPD evidence room.
-They had been used by a small-time crook who unsuccessfully robbed the safe of a Gotham lawyer who keeps information on all his supervillain clients' loot.